-The most important thing is to stay open-minded and try something new at least once and see what sticks and ultimately boosts your productivity in your daily life.
+The most important thing is to stay open-minded, try something new at least once, and see what sticks and ultimately boosts your productivity in your daily life.

-I don’t know why our mind has to be so fickle.
+I don’t know why our minds have to be so fickle.

 It seems we need a different stimulus every so often.

 For example, I love the 3-Minute Rule.